canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/cgroups.rst

 - **CPU**

-  - ``CPUQuota``: Sets a hard cap o nthe percentage of CPU time a service can use.
+  - ``CPUQuota``: Sets a hard cap on the percentage of CPU time a service can use.
-  - ``CPUWeight``: Sets a relative "weight for CPU time, influencing its priority during contention.
+  - ``CPUWeight``: Sets a relative weight for CPU time, influencing its priority during contention.
   - ``AllowedCPUs``: Restricts the service to run only on specific CPU cores.

 - **Memory**